Who is CHFA?

 Following the June 2019 release of Health Canada’s consultation paper on a potential regulatory framework for cannabis health products, CHFA launched a “CBD is Natural” advocacy campaign to urge the government to rethink the policies outlined in the proposal and move beyond the status quo by adopting more appropriate regulations for CBD.

 In 2020, Health Canada released a Summary Report following the consultation, indicating that their next step was to form a scientific advisory committee to seek external scientific advice that will support consideration of appropriate safety, efficacy and quality standards for health products containing cannabis that would be safe for use without practitioner oversight.
 In the meantime, analysis will continue as further consultation and scientific advice is sought from external experts, and industry still does not have a path forward for CBD health products.

 Canada needs regulations for CBD health products that make sense, where customers can visit their local health food store to purchase safe and regulated NHPs containing CBD.

-The Canadian Food Inspection Agency (CFIA) and Health Canada are working on several initiatives to update how food is labelled and produced in Canada.
+The Canadian Food Inspection Agency (CFIA) and Health Canada are working on several initiatives to update how food is regulated, labelled and produced in Canada.
 CHFA has participated in many of these initiatives, and will continue to work with Government to ensure that changes to Canada’s regulatory system support innovation and the continued success of the thousands of Canadian businesses who manufacture and sell organic and specialty foods.
-Click here to learn more about CFIA’s health products and food labelling modernization initiative.